Celebrating FSC Friday & Responsible Forest Management

 FSC: Our Market Maker

 We were thrilled when we received our CoC certification.
 Almost everyone else, however, was skeptical.
 We were routinely told that FSC would not make it: that FSC was a largely unknown brand; that FSC would never have the muscle to cut through market confusion and apathy to build the brand awareness needed to thrive; that certification was too expensive and arduous; and, of course, that FSC was overkill for a fledgling business like ours.
 Our response was simple and unapologetic: we chose the gold standard.
-Fourteen years later, we have never looked back.
+Eighteen years later, we have never looked back.
 Happy #FSCFriday everyone!
 By supporting our work, you are supporting responsible forest management.